-Flying after Surgery
+Flying After Surgery

 Many patients ask when they can travel after surgery again.
 Similar to driving after orthopaedic surgery, flying and traveling is often seen as an important step towards regaining independence after surgery or an injury.
 While every airline has slightly different legislations about this, you need to consider a few general things before flying again.